These 5 Grants Were Created Specifically to Help Women Start Businesses

 This $1,000 grant is for anyone who creatively solves an everyday problem.
 It’s not an astounding amount of money, but it’s a great start, so keep an eye open for when the newest application is posted.

-This is a unique grant for woman-owned (or even man-owned!) businesses and is awarded to those producing innovative products and service that impact and empower women and families.
+The InnovateHER Challenge Award for woman-owned (or even man-owned!) businesses and is awarded to those producing innovative products and service that impact and empower women and families.